-Ethnography, Belief Studies, Folklife, Experience-Centered Anthropology, Public Folklore, African American Expressive Culture, Vernacular Art; African Diaspora, The North American South
+Ethnography, Belief Studies, Folklife, Public Folklore, Trauma-Informed Ethnographic Practice, Experience-Centered Anthropology, African American Expressive Culture, Vernacular Poetry, Vernacular Art; African Diaspora, The North American South

 American Indians; tribal sovereignty; tribal nation building and tribal governance; federal-tribal relations and tribal-state relations; bureaucracy and the U.S. Bureau of Indian Affairs

 Biological Anthropology, Human Ecology, Demography, Population Genetics, Reproduction, East Africa